tonybranfort/filter-objects/README.md

 * Simple 'pattern object' approach eg: `filter({fido: color: 'black'},arrayOfPetObjs)`
 * Deep object property testing
 * Can define filter properties & options prior to filter call for better performance
-* Filter with regular expressions - on either the searching object or objects in the array
+* Filter with regular expressions - on either the pattern object or targe objects
 * Filter options and functions can be defined for each object property being tested
 * Custom filter functions
 * Variables in the pattern and target objects